How to Create Captivating Visuals, Grow Your Following,

 When you write a caption on Instagram, the keyboard removes the “return” button.
 To reveal the button, press the “123” button, and it’ll pop back up on your keyboard.
 Remember, Instagram only shows the first three lines in a caption, so use the “return” key sparingly.

 If you don’t want to have to continually check and remove tagged posts, you can manually choose just to include the ones you do like.
-Click the three dots and press Tagging Options.
-You can then choose to Add Manually.
+To do this, go to Settings Privacy Tags and turn off the Add Automatically option.
 Moving forward, you’ll be notified when someone tags you in a photo.
 When that happens, tap on the photo you were tagged in and choose Show on Profile.